Dr Wealth

 • An individual (not joint) CDP Securities account with Direct Crediting Service activated.
 Note that you must be at least 18 years old to open an individual CDP Securities account.

-A new SSB will be issued every month for at least the next five years.
+A new SSB will be issued every month.
 The application window for each SSB issue will open on the first business day of each months and close four business days before the end of the months.

 You can apply through any participating bank’s ATMs, or via internet banking platforms.
 Application requests must be made in multiples of $500.
 A $2 transaction fee (non-refundable) is applicable for each application.

-Note that you can purchase SSB using cash or your Supplementary Retirement Scheme (SRS) funds, for the time being.
-In future, the Government may consider allowing people to use their CPF savings to buy SSB.
+Note that you can purchase SSB using cash or your Supplementary Retirement Scheme (SRS) funds (from 1 Feb 2019).
+You cannot use your CPF funds to buy SSBs.

 How Will I Know If My Application Is Successful?